 Here are 5 proven benefits of journaling.

 Writing daily is not only good for the mind but also for the body.
 One study has shown the beneficial effects of daily writing on the health of patients with serious illnesses.
 Interestingly putting your fears and anxiety on paper makes it easier to let go and reduce their impact on health.

 Body and mind work in unison, so improved mental status is bound to have a positive impact on physical condition.
-However, to fully enjoy the benefits of writing, it is important to keep your journal mindful and with the goal of making progress - for example, you should not just describe your negative experiences without analysing them or give them meaning.
+However, to fully enjoy the benefits of writing, it is important to keep your journal mindful and with the goal of making progress - for example, you should not just describe your negative experiences without analyzing them or give them meaning.

 Become more grateful and sleep better

 Writing down your positive emotions and happy events in your life strengthens your sense of gratitude and make you more optimistic.
 Expressing your gratitude in writing can have incredibly beneficial effects on your well-being: a study has shown that this practice has the potential to improve sleep and effectively fight depression, fatigue, and insomnia!